joshbalfour/cloudformation-extensions/README.md

 Extensions to Amazon's CloudFormation Template JSON format.

+## Installation

+### Grab from NPM
+`npm install -g cloudformation-extensions`

+`cfnex {args}`

+### Using the Docker Container

+`docker run joshbalfour/cfnex {args}`

 ## Description
 This is designed to make using Amazon's CloudFormation template format easier, more understandable, and more maintainable.
 CloudFormation templates are incredibly powerful, but quickly become complicated, and you end up with multiple thousands of lines of JSON which isn't very practical.
-There are other preprocessors out there but I noticed they changed the format so much that it was impossible to use them with any of Amazon's sample snippets.
 Writing CloudFormation templates using cfnex retains the power of vanilla CloudFormation templates whilst increasing readability and maintainability.

 CloudFormation Extensions is, as the name suggests, incredibly extensible.
 Writing a cfnex extension is as easy as creating a function which takes an object and returns a promise.
 You can find examples of this in {directory} and a tutorial {here}.

-## What's the difference between cfnex templates and vanilla CloudFormation templates?

-In short, not that much.
-But that's the idea.
-Cfnex templates add an extra object format to vanilla CloudFormation templates.
-The format is much like you'll be used to from calling the [Intrinsic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) AWS provide you with when writing cfn templates.
-The format is like so:
+## Writing Cfnex Templates
+You write cfnex templates the same way you would regular CloudFormation templates, but with the ability to call cfnex extensions the same way you would "[Intrinsic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html)" ( `Fn::GetAtt`, `Fn::Join`, etc. ), like so:

 `{ "cfnex::extensionName" : [ "aString", {"anObject": "argument2"}, 42 ] }`

-Where `extensionName` is the name of the extension, and the array is the arguments your want to pass to that extension.
+Where the array there are the arguments to be passed to the extension.

-## Built in extensions to cfnex
 Out of the box cfnex comes with two extensions:

 * `include`